0merlin/budget/README.md

   * An example: `Ok Google, take a note spent 50 on food`
 * Editing your categories
 * Manually enter expenses
+* Specifying your currency
+* Specifying a limit for the month
+* Specyfying the start of your month
+* Shows how much you have to spend for the day

 ## Permissions Required: